VedantMandre/BANK/README.md

     ON otd.old_reference_number = tdr.reference_number
     WHERE otd.old_reference_number IS NOT NULL;

-    -- Step 2: Insert new records or update existing ones in the rollover table RAISE NOTICE 'Inserting/updating records...';
+    -- Step 2: Only process records where old_reference_number is not NULL -- (these are the rolled-over time deposits)
+    RAISE NOTICE 'Processing rolled-over time deposits...';

-    WITH source_data AS (
+    WITH rolled_over_data AS (
         SELECT
             otd.trade_number,
             otd.old_reference_number AS reference_number,